Seagate/cortx/doc/MeroQuickStart.md

 Once your changes are committed locally, it's time to push up the review to gerrit push to ‘innersource’ branch

-* Before pushing, TAKE a PAUUUSE.
-Have you [rebased your branch](## How to rebase?)? if not then doing right now to avoide merge conflicts on gerrit.
+* Before pushing, TAKE A PAUSE.
+Have you [rebased your branch](#How-to-rebase?)? if not then doing right now to avoide merge conflicts on gerrit.

 > $ git push origin HEAD:refs/for/innersource%r=madhav.vemuri@seagate.com,r=max.medved@seagate.com,r=john.bent@seagate.com,r=nikita.danilov@seagate.com